mateoclarke/odd/join/jobs/back-end-developer.md

 #### What you’ll do:

-*   Work with other developers on the Innovation Fellows team to establish new standards and practices for front-end web development based on modern languages, frameworks, and best practices
+*   Work with other developers on the Innovation Fellows team to establish new standards and practices for web development based on modern languages, frameworks, and best practices
 *   Serve as a core contributor on multi-disciplinary project teams to improve city services
 *   Assist in scoping and prototyping activities for future design and development projects
 *   Work with stakeholders to assess legacy systems and identify opportunities for improved performance and the sustainability of future systems